lgblgblgb/xemu/README.md

   anyway, as with case of MIX).

 * 128K ROM / 128K RAM.
 Optionally (enabled by default) 512K RAM emulated in
-  the upper region, hough not in a REC compatible way.
+  the upper region, though not in a REC compatible way.
 This even can cause problems, I guess.

 * FDC emulation may be used to *read* D81 disk images, but still there are bugs!